 Register for SMARTS

 To register, please accept the SMARTS licensing agreement and complete the registration form.
-Your username and password will be e-mailed shortly.

 Important: This Agreement stipulates the conditions concerning the implementation and usage of the radiative transfer code SMARTS.
 This Agreement is legally binding; it must be read and accepted before the download process can start.
 Indicating "I accept" signifies that the User adheres to the terms of this Agreement.
 This constitutes a legal replacement for his/her signature and date.

 This copy of the SMARTS (Simple Model of the Atmospheric Radiative Transfer of Sunshine) program package (hereafter, the Program) is provided free of charge to the User under the conditions that:

 - The User recognizes that the Program is the intellectual property of its Author, Dr. Christian A. Gueymard.